 File Managers

 Every file manager provides basic operations such as to create, open, view, edit, search, rename, move copy, and delete files.
 However, file managers typically come supplied with sophisticated functionality including network connectivity, directory synchronizing, archive handling, advanced searching, shortcuts, file/folder comparisons, checksums, plugins, and more, making them an incredibly powerful tool.

 There are 3 main types of file managers covered in this feature.
 Orthodox file managers or “Commander-like” file managers have three windows (two panels and one command line window).
 The second type is the navigational file manager representing the most common type of file manager available today.
-We also have included a few examples of the best available spatial file managers, which present files and folders as if they were real objects.
+We also have included the finest console based file managers.

+File Managers